 Prominent personalities – Indian and International including those connected with cultural activities and sports

-Candidates must be well-informed regarding the exam pattern of NDA.
+To prepare for any exam, candidates must know the exam pattern of NDA.
 As per NDA exam pattern 2019, the written exam will be held for 900 marks.
 Of the total marks, the Mathematics paper will comprise 300 marks while GAT paper will be conducted for 900 marks.
-Both the papers will be conducted for 2 hours 30 minutes each.
-After the completion of the written test, candidates qualifying the exam stage will be called for SSB Interview.
-The Interview stage will comprise a total 900 marks.
-The complete exam pattern of the written exam has been provided in the table below.
+Candidates will be given 2 hours 30 minutes to answer each.
+After the completion of the written test, candidates qualifying the written exam will be called for SSB Interview.
+The Interview stage will comprise a total of 900 marks.
+Candidates can check NDA exam pattern 2019 for written below

 General Ability Test